momacs/pram/README.md

 ### The SIR Model

-The time-series below is a result of a simulation combining the SIR model with an event (i.e, a time-point perturbation).
-That event converts a large proportion (specifically, 80%) of the recovered agents back into susceptible essentially knocking the SIR model back in time.
+The time series below is a result of a simulation combining the SIR model with an event (i.e., a time-point perturbation).
+That event converts a large proportion (specifically, 80%) of the recovered agents back into susceptible.

 ![The SIR model with an event](media/sim-model-composition/sir-evt.png)

 A more interesting and realistic scenario might involve not an event but a process (i.e, a time-span perturbation).
-For example, the time-series below shows the intensity of a process described by the scaled gamma distribution.
+For example, the time series below shows the intensity of a process described by the scaled gamma distribution.

 ![The gamma process](media/sim-model-composition/gamma.png)

-When this gamma process is combined with the SIR model, the PRAM simulation produces a time-series shown on the image below.
+When this gamma process is combined with the SIR model, the PRAM simulation produces a time series shown on the image below.
 Iterations 1-999 are dominated by the SIR model which converts mass from S to R via I (i.e., susceptible to recovered via infectious).
 However, from that point on (i.e., for iterations of 1000-3000), additionally to that model, the gamma process shown above converts a portion of the recovered agents back into susceptible.
-As shown on the plot below, the interplay of the two `pram` rules (with the SIR model dynamics being encoded by a system of ODEs) produces interesting effect of the infection in the population being stretched in time possibly resulting in a long term epidemic.
+As shown on the plot below, the interplay of the two `pram` rules (with the SIR model dynamics being encoded by a system of ODEs) produces an interesting effect of the infection level in the population being stretched in time plausibly resulting in a model of a long-term epidemic.

 ![The SIR model with a gamma process](media/sim-model-composition/sir-gamma-proc.png)